 PwC is announced as education partner for the 70th Wexford Festival Opera.
 Through an exciting new partnership, PwC will support the Wexford Factory II, a unique professional development academy for young Irish/Irish-based singers which will take place this September.

 A two-year experience, 10 singers who took part last year will return once again to Wexford for further artistic development with world renowned artists including Gregory Kunde, Ermonela Jaho and Tara Erraught.
-They will be joined by an artist from an international exchange programme with the Bolshoi Young Artists Opera Programme Moscow and will also perform in various festival productions this October.
+They will perform in various festival productions this October.

 Nurturing artists and showcasing the talents of young singers has long been a cornerstone of Wexford Festival Opera.
 Many of today's world leading Opera artists performed in Wexford early on in their careers.
 The dedication, sacrifice and hard work which are needed to succeed in a career such as opera are also those that are needed to succeed in business.
 This generous support of the Wexford Factory by PwC shows their commitment to supporting both artists and businesses at this difficult time.

 Speaking at the announcement, Jean Delaney, Partner, PwC, said: “Supporting young talent is a key priority at PwC and the Wexford Factory is a perfect fit with this ambition.
 We are delighted to partner with the Wexford Festival Opera and this important professional development academy.
 We wish all of the artists great success in their future careers.”